dennisss/dacha/pkg/peripherals/doc/flashing.md

 We support flashing boards via the ARM SWD protocol.
 This mainly requires connecting a flasher board to the VCC,GND,SWDIO,SWDCLK pins on the target device.

-For flasher boards we recommend using a [Black Magic Probe](https://black-magic.org/index.html) though clones like the Jeff Probe on Amazon also work.
+For flasher boards we recommend using a [Black Magic Probe](https://black-magic.org/index.html) though clones like the "Jeff Probe" on Amazon also work.
 BE SURE TO UPDATE THE FIRMWARE to the latest version to support all boards.

 Things should generally be connected as: